tylerm2204/tylerm2204.github.io/_posts/2018-12-21-final-submission.md

 -   What questions, strategies, help from peers or teacher, or thinking got you to this point? _then delete this instruction_

+The process was really hard to create the Malaysian flag.
+The first challenge I had was creating the star.
+The star has 14 points on it.
+However, I looked up how to do it, and I figures it out.
+You have to input 3 numbers for your star.
+The first number is the number of points.
+The second number is the radius of the middle.
+The last number is the size of the whole star.
+Another problem I had was creating a

 ## Explain your code.